knowthelist/fhem-tablet-ui/README.md

 - **data-temp**  : name of the reading for measured temperature of thermostates (default 'measured-temp')
 - **data-set**   : name of the reading to set on FHEM (\<command\> \<device\> **\<reading\>** \<value\>) (default 'desired-temp')
 - **data-valve** : name of the reading for valve position of thermostates
+- **data-get-value** : RegEx to retrieve the value or part number of the space separated input to get the value (default '-1': all of the input)
 - **data-mode**  : name of the reading for mode of thermostates
 - **data-min**   : minimal value to set (default 10)
 - **data-max**   : maximal value to set (default 30)